MSc, UKCP Accredited

 My name is Katie Newton and I am an Integrative Psychotherapist / Counsellor offering sessions in Mansfield, Nottinghamshire.
-(Within access of Chesterfield and Nottingham).
-I am currently offering face to face sessions in my office (with Covid-19 secure measures in place, including wearing of face masks if appropriate), via online platforms (Zoom or Skype) or on the telephone.
+I am currently offering face to face sessions in my office, via online platforms (Zoom or Skype) or on the telephone.

 I am committed to providing counselling and psychotherapy in a safe, confidential and non-judgmental environment.
 My private practice is based within the beautiful, peaceful setting of Ransom Wood Business Park in Mansfield, with free, easy parking available.